Johnny Mautz: Environment

 In May 2024, Mautz called on Governor Wes Moore to veto a bill increasing subsidies for offshore wind energy.
 The bill was signed into law by Governor Moore that following week.
+In April 2026, Mautz was one of four senators to vote against the Utility RELIEF Act, citing the failure of a proposed Republican amendment to the bill that would have cut the state's renewable energy goals.

 Hunting and fishing

 In March 2017, Mautz voted against a bill to ban harvesting in oyster sanctuaries.
 In January 2020, Mautz voted against overriding Governor Larry Hogan's veto on House Bill 720, which establishes a consensus-based process involving environmentalists, watermen and seafood sellers to create a new oyster fishery management plan for the state, citing concerns that the bill could cause economic harm to communities on the Chesapeake Bay.

 During the 2018 legislative session, Mautz introduced a bill to provide a tax break to individuals who donate venison to food programs.
 The bill passed and was signed into law by Governor Hogan.

 In July 2023, Mautz called for federal tariffs on imported crab meat, claiming that Venezuelan crab meat was hurting local crab fisheries.

 During the 2024 legislative session, Mautz introduced a bill prohibiting the Maryland Department of Natural Resources from reducing or altering oyster sanctuaries' boundaries.
 The legislation would also authorize watermen to use power dredges to cultivate oyster growth in the Chesapeake Bay.
-The bill passed and was signed into law by Governor Moore.
+The bill passed and was signed into law by Governor Wes Moore.

+In January 2026, Mautz urged Governor Moore to request federal disaster assistance for the 2026 Potomac River sewage spill, which he said was impacting Maryland's commercial oyster fishing industry.

+Immigration

+In March 2021, Mautz voted against the Maryland Driver Privacy Act, which would prohibit state and local government agencies from providing records or data to U.S. Immigration and Customs Enforcement (ICE) for the purpose of civil immigration enforcement, insisting that the bill extended extra protections to undocumented immigrants with drivers' licenses.
+During the 2026 legislative session, he opposed a bill that would prohibit ICE officers hired during the second Trump administration from becoming Maryland law enforcement officers and another bill that would require ICE to present a judicial warrant to hold someone in a state or local correctional facility.